elastic/apm-nodejs-http-client/README.md

 ### `client.flush([callback])`

 Flush the internal buffer and end the current HTTP request to the APM Server.
 If no HTTP request is in process nothing happens.
+In an AWS Lambda environment this will also initiate a quicker shutdown of the intake request, because the APM agent always flushes at the end of a Lambda handler.

 Arguments:

-- `callback` - Callback is called when the internal buffer have been flushed and the HTTP request ended.
+- `callback` - Callback is called when the internal buffer has been flushed and the HTTP request ended.
 If no HTTP request is in progress the callback is called in the next tick.